SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 }
 ```

-## Command line interface

-We can use the Terraform command line interface (CLI) to manage infrastructure, and interact with Terraform *state*, *providers*, *configuration files*, and *Terraform Cloud*.

-### Terraform CLI commands

-Following shows some of the Terraform CLIs:

-- `terraform version`
-- `terraform init [option]` - This command is used to *initialize a working directory* containing Terraform configuration files and *install the required plugin*.
+### Variables and outputs

+Variables in Terraform are an excellent way to define centrally managed, reusable values.
+Information contained in Terraform variables is stored independently of deployment plans.
+Terraform supports multiple variable formats.
+Based on their usage, the variables are generally divided into:

+- **Input variables** - They serve as parameters for a Terraform module, allowing users to modify behavior without having to edit the source code.
+- **Output values** - They serve as return values for a Terraform module.
+- **Local values** - They are a convenience feature for assigning a short name to an expression.

-## Modules
+### Modules

 Modules are small, *reusable Terraform configurations* that allow us to manage a collection of related resources as if they were one.
+A module serves as a container for multiple resources that are used together.
+It is a method for packaging and reusing configurations of resources.

-## State
+### State

-Terraform must keep track of what infrastructure it created in a `terraform.tfstate` Terraform state file.
+Terraform must keep track of what infrastructure it creates in a `terraform.tfstate` Terraform state file-local state stored on the provisioning machine.
 Terraform uses this state to map real-world resources to our configuration.
 Terraform *state is stored locally by default*, but it can also be stored remotely, which is preferable in a team environment.

 This state file contains a custom JSON format that records a mapping from the Terraform resources in our templates to their real-world representation.

 Terraform makes use of this local state to create plans and modify our infrastructure.
 Terraform performs a refresh prior to any operation to update the state with the real infrastructure.

-### Remote state
+#### Remote state

 When working with Terraform in a team, using a local file complicates Terraform usage because each user must ensure that they always have the most recent state data before running Terraform and that no one else runs Terraform at the same time.